adebiasi/InteractiveInfographics/README.md

 # InteractiveInfographics
-Interactive visualization to play with open data.
+Interactive visualizations to play with open data.
 Written in p5.